Did you know?

 Nautilus enclosed in its shell since diver is close.

-The octopus, in addition to sharks, groupers, sea turtles, and triggerfish, is among the primary predators of the Nautilus.
-To evade predators, Nautiluses descend well below the sea during the day.
+The octopus, in addition to sharks, groupers, sea turtles, and triggerfish, is among their primary predators.
+To evade predators, they descend well below the sea during the day.
 Their shells’ countershading helps them evade being discovered.
-Nautiluses will retreat within their shells and seal the aperture with a leathery hood made of a specific pair of folded arms when they perceive a threat.
+They retreat within their shells and seal the aperture with a leathery hood made of a specific pair of folded arms when they perceive a threat.

-2. Nautilus has tremendous buoyancy control mechanisms inside the shell.
+2. There is tremendous buoyancy control mechanisms inside the shell.

 3. The confirmed maximum depth for Nautiluses is 2,575 ft, where the shell implodes from the pressure.